 Just like humans, dogs can have trouble digesting lactose in milk, so avoid using it as an ingredient in your cake, as it may upset Milo’s stomach.

 While avocados might not be an ingredient in your planned cake, they are popular in party settings and thus deserve being mentioned.
+Something called Persin found in avocados can cause vomiting, diarrhea and even death in some dogs.
+No guacamole for Milo!

 So now that you know what you should avoid in Milo’s birthday cake, what can you make it with?
 When you look for recipes online, you’ll probably find peanut butter flavored cakes are the most popular and for good reason—they’re easy to make and delicious for Milo!
 Consider a thin layer of peanut butter as frosting.
 Milo will be licking his lips for hours afterwards!